Votic (Vadjaa tšeeli)

-Efforts are currently being made to revive Votic with some lessons in the language a one school.
-It appears that most younger Votes are not all that interested in the language though.
+Efforts are currently being made to revive Votic with some lessons in the language in one school.
+However, it appears that few younger Votes are interested in the language.

 Cyrillic alphabet for Votic